- We advise you to to reconsider your need to travel to Bahrain due to the uncertain security situation and threat of terrorist attack.

 Please also refer to our general air travel page for information on aviation safety and security.

-When you are in Bahrain, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.
-Research local laws before travelling.
+You are subject to the local laws of Bahrain, including ones that appear harsh by Australian standards.
+If you are arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
+But we cannot get you out of trouble or out of jail.
+Research laws before travelling, especially for an extended stay.

 The Australian Embassy in Riyadh does not have direct access to Bahraini Government institutions (police stations, jails, hospitals, etc) and is obliged to formally seek access via the Bahraini Embassy in Riyadh.
 This can cause delays for those requiring consular assistance.